-- East Playground: Only students with adult supervision may play on the East playground after school. - West Playground: The West playground is closed during the school day to create a safe environment for our students from the beginning of the school day to after dismissal.
-From 4:00 to 6:00 PM, this playground is reserved for Safe Harbor Before and After School Care.
-This routine also minimizes the distractions for many of our walkers and bike riders.
+- All playgrounds are closed to the community during the school day.
+This includes walking through the playground areas when students are present. - East/Small Playground: Only students with adult supervision may play on the East playground after school. - West/Large Playground: From 4:00 to 6:00 PM, this playground is reserved for Safe Harbor Before and After School Care.